Flag

 AI as a reflective partner

-We know that AI can detect patterns and suggest themes researchers might overlook.
+We know that AI can detect patterns and suggest themes that researchers might overlook.
 For example, it can identify sentiment trends or recurring pain points across user groups.
 But AI, while fast, has its own limitations — such as biases introduced through training data.
 That’s where the partnership between human researchers and AI becomes crucial.
-In another experiment, we show how a combination of tagging, and connections can become a type of “Inspector” for words, like those in browsers developers use when coding.
+In another experiment, we show how a combination of tagging and connections can become a type of “Inspector” for words, like those that browser developers use when coding.

 Image of our Journal Reflection tool showing a word being inspected